beringnpz/romsascii/README.md

 - **writeromsascii**: Dynamically generate ascii input files based on the parameters in a ROMS parameter dictionary
 - **runroms**: This function dynamically generates the ascii input files needed for a ROMS simulation (i.e. ocean.in) based on a ROMS parameter dictionary and then issues the mpirun command needed to start the run.
-- **runromssmart**: This provides a wrapper around runroms in order to take care of some of the setup and cleanup work for a ROMS simulation.
-In addition to generating input files and running mpirun, it checks to see if a simulation ran cleanly.
-If it ran cleanly but hit a blowup point, it attempts to get past that point by restarting the simulation with a smaller timestep and running for one simulation month before resuming the original time step.
-It also allows for restart of a simulation by scanning output folders for existing restart files and using the last one as the initialization file as applicable.
-- **filltimevars**: Fill in time-related variables based on  dates and time interval values eliminating the need for manual calculation of number of time steps in variables such as NTIMES, NDEFHIS, etc.
+- **filltimevars**: Fill in time-related variables based on  dates and time interval values, eliminating the need for manual calculation of number of time steps in variables such as NTIMES, NDEFHIS, etc.
 - **parseromslog**: Parse the standard output file from a ROMS simulation to see if it ran cleanly, if it hit a blowup, what the last timestep recorded was, and what the last history file written to was.
+- **parserst**: Finds the name of and parses the simulation counter from a set of restart files, assuming files were created using the naming convention in runromssmart and its successors (i.e. filebase\_XX\_rst.nc).
+- **runromssmart**: DEPRECATED This was intended to be a wrapper around runroms in order to take care of some of the setup and cleanup work for a ROMS simulation.
+It turned out that this sort of thing was pretty computer- and simulation-specific (i.e. different for hindcasts, forecasts, spinup loops, etc.), so instead I've replaced this with the more application-specific functions in the moxroms module.

 ###defaultparams